magnusriga/markdown-tools.nvim/README.md

 ### Commands

-The following commands are available (if enabled in `config.commands`):
+The following commands are available, most work in both visual and normal mode:

 - `:MarkdownNewTemplate`: Select a template from `template_dir` using the configured picker and create a new file.
 - `:MarkdownHeader`: Insert a header.
 Prompts for level (1-6) or uses `[count]` (e.g., `:3MarkdownHeader`).
 In Visual mode, wraps selection.